-The length of some of the main target species of fisheries in the SIOFA area (see Appendix A) is measured by observers and reported both in the SIOFA Observer database and in national reports.
-Table 7 summarizes the number of individuals of each species that were measured by the observer programmes.
+The length of some of the main target species of fisheries in the SIOFA area (see Appendix A) is measured by Scientific Observers and reported both in the SIOFA Observer database and in national reports.
+Table 7 summarizes the number of individuals of each species that were measured by the Scientific Observer programmes.